 They would most commonly bite the head of the other, as supported by fossil evidence.
 While the motive of such attacks is alleged to be in the context of courtship, it is most likely a way to assert dominance over one another.

-Facts about the Tylosaurus
+8 More Fantastic Facts about Tylosaurus

-- The largest Tylosaurus measured a length of 39 ft and weighed around 12,000 lbs.
+- The largest one measured a length of 39 ft (11.8 meters) and weighed around 12,000 lbs.

-- Tylosaurus lived around 90 million years ago during the Cretaceous era.
+- This large marine reptile lived around 90 million years ago during the Cretaceous era.

-- The very first Tylosaurus fossil, consisting of a cranium and vertebrae, was found in Kansas in 1868.
+- The very first fossil, consisting of a cranium and vertebrae, was found in Kansas in 1868.

 FAQs